dashfaq/dashfaq.github.io/index.md

 > If you want to know if you have *any* credit balance (to check if you did your first setup correctly), try to check out with any shipped-and-sold-by-Amazon item.
 (If you're looking for something that qualifies, try [any AmazonBasics item](https://www.amazon.com/AmazonBasics).)
 When you start checkout, you'll see "Dash Promotion:	-$4.99" (or a lower amount, if your item is cheaper or you've already spent some of the current credit).

-> To see your total balance, check [this link to check your "digital music balance"](https://www.amazon.com/gp/feature.html?tag=slicinc-20&ascsubtag=b6d9ea4ae1b011e788cd9ee15ae9a4c50INT&ie=UTF8&gcIsProcess=0&docId=1000811661) and it should pop up with several balances.
-Your Dash credits are included in your MP3, video, and software credit balances.
-It might not be perfectly accurate, if you have other credits applied to your account that could push those numbers higher, but it's the best estimate available.
-(If the balance doesn't come up immediately, click the "Check your balance" button.)
+> To see your total balance, first check your [credits for no-rush shipping](https://www.amazon.com/norushcredits?tag=aftvn-20), then check [this link to see your "digital music balance"](https://www.amazon.com/gp/feature.html?tag=slicinc-20&ascsubtag=b6d9ea4ae1b011e788cd9ee15ae9a4c50INT&ie=UTF8&gcIsProcess=0&docId=1000811661) and it should pop up with several balances.
+(If the balance doesn't come up immediately in the second link, click the "Check your balance" button.)
+Your "Amazon MP3" balance there should be your Dash credits plus no-rush credits, so you can figure out your Dash credit only by subtracting your no-rush balance from the total in the second link.

+> It might not be perfectly accurate, if you have other active credits besides no-rush credits, but it's the best estimate available.

 <a name="when-expire">**When do these credits expire?**</a> <sup>[[#when-expire](#when-expire)]</sup>